-Preddie Law provides legal services in the areas of Labour & Employment, Human Rights Investigations, and Consumer Rights throughout the Niagara region.
+Preddie Law is located in the Niagara region.
+We provide legal services in the areas of Employment, Human Rights Claims, Human Rights Investigations, and Consumer Rights throughout Southern Ontario.

 About Preddie Law